claymager/chicago-crime/README.md

 Analysis of Chicago crime data to predict crime types

-Utilized features: `["latitude", "longitude", "datetime", "loc_desc"]` Primary target:
+Utilized features: `["latitude", "longitude", "datetime", "loc_desc"]`

- - `"index_crime"`: Roughly speaking, this is true for serious crimes with an obvious victim.
+Primary target: `"index_crime"` Roughly speaking, this is true for serious crimes with an obvious victim.

 Alternative targets are available.
 See settings of `modelling.py`.

 Installation
 ============

+**Will replace database 'chicago_crimes'**

 Currently, models and data are not provided due to file size limitations.

-**Will replace database 'chicago_crimes'**
+Edit SQL connections in `queries.py` to something sane.

 As user with PostgreSQL database creation privileges.
 ```sh
 git clone https://claymager/chicago-crime.git
 cd chicago-crime/git
 bash setup.sh
 ```

-Edit SQL connections in `queries.py` to something sane.

 Use
 ===